clappr/clappr-ios/README.md

 ##### Media Control
 Adding a custom media control is possible by informing the `Type` of your class via `kMediaControl : YourCustomControl.self`

+### External Playback in Background
+To enable external playback while your app is in background, you should include the `audio` value to your app's **Background Modes** capabilities.

+#### Manually editing Info.plist
+Add the key `UIBackgroundModes`.
+Just after adding it to your Info.plist file, Xcode will translate to a more readable value `Required background modes`, which represents an array of values.
+Then, add a new item with value `audio`, which will be translated to `App plays audio or streams audio/video using Airplay`.

+#### Capabilities Tab
+Click on the target that represents your app.
+Open the Capabilities tab, and there, you'll see the list of available capabilities.
+One of them is the `Background Modes`.
+Change its toggle to `on` and mark the `Audio, Airplay, and Picture in Picture` checkbox.

 ### License